Reid says cutting Maclin “worst part” about job; Chiefs will lean on young receivers

 “Again, I’m not saying that he’s that guy right now.
 But he’s had a good offseason.”

 Albert Wilson, a part-time starter in 2016, also figures to work his way into the mix to replace Maclin.
-Wilson only caught 31 passes for 279 yards and two touchdowns in 2016 but has plaued regularly for three years now and is heading into a contract season.
+Wilson only caught 31 passes for 279 yards and two touchdowns in 2016 but has played regularly for three years now and is heading into a contract season.

 “You know what (No.) 12 can do,” Reid said.